 A Reddit user (34F) is a little confused after one of her old high school friends (34F) recently got in touch to tell her about her bachelorette party.
-While that sounds like a very normal situation, the twist is the fact that her old “friend” was getting in touch to tell her that she wouldn’t be able to meet up with her BECAUSE of the party.
-She is a little upset about not being invited but more so confused about why her friend would tell her about a party she has been left out of.
+While that sounds like a very normal situation, the twist is that her old “friend” was getting in touch to tell her that she wouldn’t be able to meet up with her BECAUSE of the party.
+She is a little upset about not being invited but more confused about why her friend would tell her about a party she has been left out of.

 A Woman Stuck in High School?